Skip to main content

 Step 1 – Run the Quickstart Task

-from atlas import run
+from atlas.core import run

 result = run(